 The Context of the School

-The Oaktree is located on the Hermitage estate, which is an area just outside Woking with a mixture of private and local authority housing.
+The Oaktree School is located on the Hermitage estate, which is an area just outside Woking with a mixture of private and local authority housing.
 There are several schools serving this community, in close proximity to one another.
 The school is situated on the same site as The Hermitage School (junior).
 For the last two years there has been a low birth rate and families have started to come from a wider area.
 The low birth rate and poor Ofsted obtained by the attached junior school has resulted in low class numbers in reception for the last two years.
 Our past and existing parents are overwhelmingly positive about the high quality of education provided and as a result our school.

-We have a small number of children eligible for Pupil Premium compared to national data.
+We have a small number of children eligible for Pupil Premium than the national figure.
 Our families tend to only meet the criteria because there has been a traumatic change in their lives such as a death in the family or a family break up.
 These families need a lot of support to enable the children to access learning and make progress.
-Looking at National data for EYFS and KS1 children in the PP category our children underachieve but in fact most children make good to outstanding progress.
+Looking at National data for EYFS and KS1 in the PP category our children achieve in line with national or above and most children make good to outstanding progress socially and academically.

-98% of our children have attended a preschool setting and therefore should show a high degree of school readiness.
+98% of our children have attended a preschool setting and therefore show a high degree of school readiness.
 Although our children come from over 20 pre-schools or nurseries we have established close links to ensure smooth transitions.
 As a result the provision for our youngest children has undergone considerable changes since our last inspection and is continually being adapted to meet the specific needs and preferred learning styles of the children.
-We are confident that, due to the provision, our reception children now leave their first year as confident and independent learners, with their needs identified and targeted in order to allow continued progress as they move through the school.
+We are confident that, due to the provision, the vast majority of our reception children leave their first year as confident and independent learners, with their needs identified and targeted in order to allow continued progress as they move through the school.